 56,000 people a year are diagnosed with this disease and the survival rate is in the single digits.
 It is one of the most, if not the most, deadly form of cancer.
 Michelle would be honored if you helped donate to this cause so that others may benefit.

-To send flowers to Sonya's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sonya Michelle Mason, please visit our floral store.